Our history

 In December 2018, Jetpak was listed on the Nasdaq First North Premier Growth Market in Stockholm with an introductory price of SEK 45 per share.

-In the autumn of 2019, Polaris sold its remaining shareholding in Jetpak to Paradigm Capital AG, which through various funds, thus became Jetpak’s largest owner.
+In 2019, Polaris sold its shares in Jetpak to Paradigm Capital AG, which through various funds, thus became Jetpak’s largest owner.

 In December 2019, Jetpak announced that it had acquired the Danish express logistics company 3D Logistik A/S with a focus on temperature-controlled transports.
 The company was then renamed “Jetpak Danmark A/S”.